jananiacharya-dev/equatic_dashboard/README.md

 app/static/style.css          minimal CSS, no framework
 ```

-M2 (overview page: KPI tiles, CE trend chart via Plotly, annotation feed) is
+`overview`, `voltage`, and `process` pages are live. `effluent` and
-done. `voltage` / `process` / `effluent` / `carbonation` tabs exist in the
-nav but have no routes yet — next up.
+`carbonation` tabs exist in the nav but have no routes yet — waiting on
+further info to scope those pages, so they currently 404.
+The CLER panel
+on the process page is an empty placeholder for the same reason.

 ## Current tag inventory (per Suiri's doc, Jul 2026)